 I installed and played with the new IE7 beta 2 and I was impressed by some features they were able to copy from Firefox and Opera but I was turned off once I noticed how it broke a lot of my existing software.
 Basically, Nero and Yahoo Messenger became unstable during the install of IE7.
 If you use your computer with these programs on a regular basis, I would avoid the new IE7 beta.

 I was eager to see how they would handle RSS feeds.
-To my suprise, they did not over-haul the method in which favorites are stored.
+To my surprise, they did not over-haul the method in which favorites are stored.
 They are still saved in files with a .url extension.
-Whats more disappointing is the RSS feeds are not integrated into the favorites.
-I know why they separated the RSS feeds from the Favorites; the RSS feeds need to be cached and refreshed every so often, which would bring up a problem storing the cached information in the Favorites folder.
+More disappointing is the RSS feeds are not integrated into the favorites.
+I know why they separated the RSS feeds from the Favorites – the RSS feeds need to be cached and refreshed every so often, which would bring up a problem storing the cached information in the Favorites folder.
 I was expecting them to create windows folders and dynamically populating each RSS folder with feed information but my assumption was wrong.
-The Favorites not keeping odd characters found in the web site bug titles remains.
+Sadly the Favorites not keeping odd characters found in the web site bug titles remains.

 IE 7 Lacking in Style

 There are many style sheet (CSS) problems with Internet Explorer.
 I was rather disappointed to see they really did not fix any of them.
 In particular, they do not respect the transparent color property.
 This drives me nuts.
-Todd at GeekNewsCentral.com interviewed Microsoft about the program and they had an excuse why they did not fix all their CSS issues.
-I thought it was a cop out.
-They claim that adding the support would break existing designs specific for Internet Explorer.
-I think the opposite, many of us web developers have to avoid doing some really cool things with the style sheets simply because IE doesn’t recongize the styles.
+Microsoft claims that adding the support for transparency would break existing designs specific for Internet Explorer.
+I think the opposite, many of us web developers have to avoid doing some really cool things with the style sheets simply because IE doesn’t recognize the styles.
 What a pain!